daddel80/notepadpp-multireplace/FORMULA-SUPPORT.md

 todate(text, fmt)  ->  Unix timestamp (parses a date string)
 ```

 All three return seconds since 1970-01-01 UTC as `double`.
-They pair directly with `D[fmt]` for output.
+They pair directly with `d:fmt` for output.

 `now()` reads the current system clock on every call (it's live, not cached per replace-all).
 To freeze it for a multi-step expression, assign it once: `var t := now(); ...`.